 So, whilst the initial cost may be more, over the longer term, installing metal railings can be far more cost effective and attractive.
 Unlike wood, which can’t be bent or curved, Metal railings can also be manufactured to curve around bends and rise nicely up and down uneven or sloped terrains.
 They are also available in a wide variety paint colours and decorative finials can also add a unique and defining finishing touch.

-In addition to the traditional vertical infill bar styles of metal railings, manufacturers like Alpha Rail can fabricate railings in all kinds of bespoke designs and colours.
+In addition to the traditional vertical infill bar styles, metal railing manufacturers like Alpha Rail can fabricate railings in all kinds of bespoke designs and colours.
 And, now that full width panels can be made in sheet metal, even total privacy can be achieved using metal railings!

 So, the only really downside of metal railings is possibly the cost – but in the long run, when balancing the initial purchase cost against those related to ongoing maintenance, longevity and durability – we are sure you’ll steer towards using metal railings!